JaiWillems/polare/README.md

 ynew = f(xnew)
 ```

-The stroke is also compatible with NumPy's universal functions.
+The stroke is also compatible with NumPy's universal functions allowing for
+simple integration into NumPy intensive data handling workflows.
+An example

-For example, given the time series of cartesian coordinates of a body and a time series of angles, the position components can be rotated about the z-axis by the given angles as follows:
+application is converting time-series cartesian coordinates of a body and
+time-series angles, the position components can be rotated about the z-axis by
+the given angles as follows:

 ```python
 # Generate data.